 The Advisory Agreement provides for an annual base management fee equal to 2.0% of our total stockholders' equity, less the recorded value of any preferred stock, and an incentive fee based on FFO.
-Our Adviser does not charge acquisition or disposition fees when we acquire or dispose of properties as is common in other externally managed REITs.
-Furthermore, there are no fees charged when our Adviser secures long or short-term credit or arranges mortgage loans on our properties; however, our Adviser may earn fee income from our borrowers, tenants or other sources.
-This fee income earned by our Adviser, or a portion thereof, may, at the sole discretion of the Board of Directors, be credited against our base management fee as a rebate to the base management fee.
+Our Adviser does not charge acquisition or disposition fees when we acquire or dispose of properties as is common in other externally managed REITs; however, our Adviser may earn fee income from our borrowers, tenants or other sources.
+For each of the years ended December 31, 2013, 2012 and 2011, tenants paid approximately \$10,000 in fees to our Adviser, respectively.